We’ve made a full circle! Our marine navigation has evolved quite a lot during the past years and now, we’re back to the skies.

 Marine navigation determines the vessel’s position at sea while plotting the course for the desired destination.

-To do this, navigators employ different methods to find their way in the vast oceans.
+To do this, navigators employ different methods to find their way into the vast oceans.

 1. Terrestrial Navigation